Kakek-sugiono-sql/tea-swap-token-list/README.md

 The JSON Schema conforms to Uniswap V2's token list schema https://uniswap.org/tokenlist.schema.json

+_Try and run your JSON file through https://jsonformatter.curiousconcept.com/# to ensure nothing broke in your changes._

 TLDR: Fork this repo, add a json record that fits this to the tokens array in tea-token-list.json, and make a PR.

 ```js